Sofi-Prague/Aix-platform/README.md

 Open Public Read-Only Index
 ```

-This workflow has been exercised using complete sample indexes to verify that the platform works from methodology creation through calculation and publication.
+This workflow was re-verified in production on 2 September 2026 using a controlled index whose expected scores were known in advance: Gamma 1.000, Beta 0.500, Alpha 0.000.
+The run also verified source provenance, higher- and lower-is-better normalization, equal weighting, the expandable calculation trace, live AI suggestions and ordering, validation/publication, logged-out public access, and publication invalidation after subsequent changes.

 ## Production Deployment